Start your 30 day free trial.

 N/A

 Gremlin can automatically discover and onboard services that you have annotated.
 Annotations are metadata that you can add to hosts, containers, and Kubernetes resources.
-When the Gremlin agent detects these annotations, it uses them to create and name services.
-This makes it easy to onboard a large number of services for testing.
+When the Gremlin agent detects these annotations, it uses them to create and name services, which you can then run reliability tests on.
+This makes it easy to onboard a large number of services—and automatically onboard new services—to your Gremlin team.

 Gremlin supports three different types of annotations, all starting with the prefix gremlin.com/: